lenoobwastaken/UIForMonkeys/README.md

 ### GENERAL INFORMATION:

 - A UI Mod Made for VRChat using MelonLoader To Improve the Ui
+- This Mod is Something I Made When I Was Bored Don't Take It Seriously
 ---

 ### LICENSING & CREDITS: